Introduction to the digitalisation of Agriculture

 Role of the farmers

 Farmers are the key players who provide food processors and other direct buyers with the desired commodities.
-However, farmers differ with regard to their level of capital, experience, education, and other relevant training.
+However, farmers differ with regard to their level of capital, experience, , and other relevant training.
 In addition, the OECD report identified that digitalisation adoption increases with the farmers’ human capital.
 Therefore, the capacities of farmers and the costs of human capital are crucial to consider when evaluating digitalisation in agriculture.

 Role of technology

 The creators of digital agriculture technologies are technology companies.
 They offer a wide range of distinctive goods and services, typically in specialised industries where they have some level of market dominance.
-The technology providers can be classified as follows: 1) huge agricultural input corporations; 2) large multinational software and big- companies; 3) non-agricultural hardware companies, and 4) start-up companies.
+The technology providers can be classified as follows: 1) huge international agricultural input corporations; 2) large multinational software and big- companies; 3) non-agricultural hardware companies, and 4) start-up companies.

 Barriers and drivers to the adoption of digitalisation